adnammit/notes/git.md

-git diff --name-status A...B    name and status of files that differ between branches A and B since they diverged git commit                      prep files to be committed git commit foo                  revert to commit foo git push                        push all committed files to the repository git push --force --verbose --dry-run git push -u origin <branch>     push your branch to remote and set tracking info for your branch to push/pull from origin git remote -v                   lists remote origins your repo knows about git remote show origin          show repo’s url git rev-parse HEAD              show hash of HEAD (or whatever branch) git merge-base foo bar          get the last common commit between two branches
+git diff --name-status A...B    name and status of files that differ between branches A and B since they diverged git commit                      prep files to be committed git commit foo                  revert to commit foo

 ```

 ### QUICK GUIDE